ckjellson/textalloc/README.md

     Default crs of data, required when using transform in kwargs.
-    For example one can set src_crs=cartopy.crs.TransverseMercator() which is default in matplotlib if using transform=cartopy.crs.PlateCarree().
+    For example one can set src_crs=cartopy.crs.TransverseMercator() which is default in matplotlib if using transform=cartopy.crs.PlateCarree(). plot_kwargs (dict, optional): kwargs for the plt.plot of the lines if draw_lines is True.
 **kwargs: (), kwargs for the plt.text() call.
 ```
 # Implementation and speed